Harald-U/knative-handson-workshop/openshift/3-DeployKnativeService.md

 This allows to simply create new versions for deployments = Knative Revisions by just changing the content of TARGET.
 Not very sophisticated but sufficient to show the principles of Knative.

 There is also a Dockerfile that can be used to build a container image.
-You can use it to create your own version and store it in your own Container Image Repository.
+You can use it to create your own version and store it in your own Container Image Repository or build it on OpenShift directly using a binary build or S2I.

 If you don't like Node.js, the Hello World sample is available in other languages, too: Go, Java, PHP, Python, Ruby, etc.

 For this workshop we will use a Container Image on Docker Hub (docker.io) provided by IBM.
 They used the Helloworld Go sample to build the image.

 ## Deploy a Knative Service (ksvc)

-Throughout this workshop we will use the 'default' namespace of the Kubernetes cluster.
+Throughout this workshop we will use the 'default' project (namespace) of the OpenShift cluster.

 Knative deployments use YAML files just like Kubernetes but much simpler.